Kappa Alpha Psi: Chapters

 Kappa Alpha Psi has chartered over 721 undergraduate and alumni chapters in every state of the United States, and international chapters in the United Kingdom, Canada, Germany, South Korea, Japan, United States Virgin Islands, Nigeria, South Africa, the Dominican Republic, and The Bahamas.

-Controversies
+Member misconduct

+Branding

+Historically, members opted-in to have the fraternity's Greek letters branded on their arms or chest after initiation into the fraternity.
+Kappa Alpha Psi members called the branding process "getting hit", and those who do not get branded were called "naked brothers".
+Some members received three brands—one on the chest over the heart and one on each arm—while others received just one brand.
+Members were branded with either coat hangers or a branding iron.

 Embezzlement

 In February 2022, fraternity member and head financial director of the fraternity, Curtis Anderson, was sentenced to 2.5 years in prison for embezzling $3 million from the fraternity over six years.
-Other fraternity leaders were alerted by Santander Bank of many suspicious transactions which led to his firing and arrest.
+Other fraternity leaders were alerted by Santander Bank of many suspicious transactions, which led to his firing and arrest.
 Anderson admitted to gambling and alcohol addictions.
 Prosecutors confirmed he spent most of the money at Harrah's Philadelphia Casino & Racetrack.